Although Europe is a mature market for eCommerce, online sales are still projected to maintain double digit growth in the coming years.

 Another interesting insight from KPMG is that 66.1% of respondents said their home was their preferred delivery location, and of these respondents, 37.5% said that delivery time slots were important.
 This means that choosing a reliable courier that delivers on-time can help you build trust with customers.

 The good news is that if you are shipping to the UK from the US, you have many options.
+From UPS, USPS to FedEx, many couriers are available to help ship internationally.

 Depending on where you're shipping from, check out our Rates calculator to get an estimate of what's available.
 Better yet, sign up for a free account to get a more accurate rate based on what you're shipping and the exact shipping destination!